Santa Monica Seafood (Preview) – Santa Monica, CA – February 5, 2009

 A bar molded to look like a fishing boat?
 A chandelier made from a Dungeness crab pot?
 Drop-down lights shaped like jellyfish?
 Santa Monica Seafood makes it clear that seafood is the focus.

-We ordered at the register from the overhead menu, beginning with crudo.
-Santa Monica seafood features three kinds of Italian-style raw fish, the best showcasing Hamachi ($9).
-Silky slices of pink Japanese yellowtail were treated with julienne radish, extra virgin olive oil and crunchy granules of sea salt.
+Santa Monica seafood features three kinds of crudo, Italian-style raw fish.
+Hamachi ($9) was my favorite, featuring silky slices of pink Japanese yellowtail treated with julienne radish, extra virgin olive oil and crunchy sea salt granules.

-Salmon Crudo ($9) utilized melt-in-your-mouth sheets of premium Scottish Loch Duart salmon, shallots, ruby red grapefruit, grapefruit olive oil and a dill garnish.
-The ingredients were clearly high quality, but the overall flavor was too sweet.
+Salmon Crudo ($9) utilized melt-in-your-mouth Scottish Loch Duart salmon sheets, shallots, ruby red grapefruit, grapefruit olive oil and a dill garnish.
+Ingredients were clearly high quality, but the overall flavor was too sweet.

-Ahi Tuna Crudo ($9) was more balanced, combining rosy strips of ahi treated, lemon oil crisp fennel shavings, tangy capers and bits of chive.
+Ahi Tuna Crudo ($9) was more balanced, combining rosy ahi strips treated to lemon oil, crisp fennel shavings, tangy capers and chives.

-The only entrée of the night: Pan Roasted Striped Bass ($16), skin on and plated with a light tomato puree.
+Pan Roasted Striped Bass ($16) was my night’s only entrée, served skin on and plated with light tomato puree.
 The fish was moist and firm, but the skin could have been crisper.
 On the side: grilled radicchio tossed with balsamic vinegar.

 Sam Smith Organic Ale (England) ($5) offered a smooth sip that didn’t overpower the seafood.
 Pinkus Hefeweizen ($7) was too watery.